We practice what we preach

 Introduction: Are Most Password Policies Just Bad?

-If you’ve worked in IT or security for more than five minutes, you’ve probably encountered password policies that make you wonder if they were designed by someone who’s never actually had to use a computer.
+If you’ve ever worked with a computer for any company in the last 20 years, you’ve probably encountered password policies that make you wonder if they were designed by someone who’s never actually had to use a computer.

 • Change password every 30-90 days